 Site: Outreach Community Ministries / Outreach Community Counseling Center

 Outreach Community Ministries is a family of faith-based, community service organizations serving DuPage County.
 This not-for-profit organization has been called into existence by local churches to respond supportively to the needs of individuals and families within the community.
 Outreach is committed to providing excellence in human services and demonstrating compassion for the whole person.
-Located in diverse communities in the western suburbs of Chicago, Outreach Community Ministries offers services in Warrenville (Warrenville Youth and Family Services), Wheaton (Wheaton Youth Outreach) and Carol Stream (Outreach Community Center and Outreach Community Counseling Center).
+Located in diverse communities in the western suburbs of Chicago, Outreach Community Ministries offers services in Warrenville (Warrenville Youth and Family Services), Wheaton (Wheaton Youth Outreach), Villa Park (York Community Resource Center) and Carol Stream (Outreach Community Center and Outreach Community Counseling Center).

 Doctoral interns completing their rotations at OCM will work out of the Outreach Community Counseling Center in Carol Stream (OCCC); this is also where the CACTC Director is located.
 The OCCC counseling staff work from a systemic and relational theoretical perspective, a person-in-context approach.
 This context includes immediate and extended family, neighborhood, cultural, racial and religious groups.
 In addressing problems and issues with clients, staff are committed to finding and highlighting strengths, skills, areas of resiliency and resources that clients can build on in order to make changes.